jiminliang/jiminliang.github.io/content/post/002-manage-publications/index.md

 The bib file shuld be named exactly the same as publications.bib and be placed in the root of the github repository.

-The first time the publications.bib is uplodated in the repository, do the following steps.
+Upload the publications.bib into the repository and do the following steps.

 (2) In the github codespace, sync the changes and wait until the actions in the repository are finished.